sse-secure-systems/androidmemorycheck/readme.md

 ## Get keys of memory information

 In case a filter is to be applied to the screen or file output when `meminfo` is called, the keys provided by `adb` for the package can be output.

+*In case of tables the keys are produced by using a type prefix, the column name and the name value within the table rows.*

 ```
 go run main.go names
 ```